RobTillaart/AS7331/README.md

 ### Timing conversion (Tconv)

+Note: these functions only work in CONFIGURATION MODE.

-The convTime parameter is 0..15, which goes from 1 millisecond to 16384 millisecond.
-Note value 15 is 1 millisecond again.
+The convTime parameter (exposure time) is 0..15, which goes from 1 millisecond to 16384 millisecond.
 See table below.

+Note value 15 is 1 millisecond like value 0 and in fact uses value 0 (overruled).
+The difference need to be investigated.

 - **void setConversionTime(uint8_t convTime)** set Tconv,
 if the value > 15 the function returns false.